janwilmake/dorm/README.md

 });
 ```

-When using DORM, ensure to use good pratices as you would with any DB.
+When using DORM, ensure to use good practices as you would with any DB.
 However, you should implement additional security layers for production use:

 1. Use authentication mechanisms like JWT or OAuth for user or multi-admin REST access
 2. Sanitize all SQL inputs to prevent injection attacks (DORM uses parameterized queries, which helps)
-3. Use environment variables rather than hardcoding them
+3. Use environment variables rather than hardcoding secrets

 ## Limitations

 I'm still experimenting with DORM, so there are some limitations to be aware of:

 - Currently, no built-in schema migration system (beyond creating a new version)
-- Mirror functionality is experimental and has potential issues with ID collisions
+- Mirror functionality has potential issues with ID collisions
 - No built-in pagination helpers for large result sets
 - Limited ORM capabilities compared to full-featured ORMs
 - This is primarily designed for Cloudflare Workers environment, not for other platforms

 DORM is meant to be minimal so there won't be better support for ORM features over time.
-For more advanced usage, you can just use the raw `query` functionality to do anything.
+For more advanced usage, you can just use the raw `exec` functionality to do anything.

 ## Ideas